MOS-Bench: Benchmarking Generalization Abilities of Subjective Speech Quality Assessment Models

-The SSQA models in Section~\ref{ssec:exp-single-dataset} were SSL-MOS.
-For the experiments in Section~\ref{ssec:exp-multiple-dataset}`, we tried two models: (1) SSL-MOS with naive multiple dataset training, and (2) modified AlignNet.
-Unless specified, the SSL model in all SSL-MOS and modified AlignNet models was wav2vec 2.0 \cite{wav2vec2}, and the output from the last layer was used.
-Since the wav2vec 2.0 model only takes 16 kHz waveforms as input, all input speech samples were resampled to 16 kHz.
+All experiments were conducted using the SHEET toolkit \cite{sheet}.
+For all experiments, following \cite{ssl-mos}, we set the training batch size to 16 and used the SGD optimizer with an initial learning rate of 0.001 and a momentum of 0.9.
+Early stopping with patience was applied: at fixed intervals, we computed utterance-level SRCC (which will be explained in Sec.\ref{ssec:evaluation-metrics}) on the validation set and retained the five best checkpoints.
+Training stopped when none of these were updated after 20 validations or when the maximum number of training steps was reached.
+For single-dataset experiments described in Sec.\ref{sec:exp-single-dataset}, validation was performed every 100 steps with a cap of 100,000 steps.
+For multi-dataset experiments described in Sec.~\ref{sec:exp-multiple-dataset}, validation was conducted every 1,000 steps with a cap of 200,000 steps.

-For all experiments, we report results averaged over three random seed runs.
-For all experiments, the training batch size was set to 16, and the SGD optimizer with an initial learning rate of 0.001 and a momentum of 0.9 was used.
-All training runs were allowed to execute for a maximum of 100,000 steps, but we kept track of the 5 best models according to certain criteria on the validation set.
-If the 5 best checkpoints had not been updated for 2000 steps, the training automatically halts.
+For single-dataset training experiments described in Sec.~\ref{sec:exp-single-dataset}, the SSL-MOS model was used, and for multi-dataset training experiments in Sec.~\ref{sec:exp-multiple-dataset}, we used SSL-MOS and AlignNet.
+For both models, we considered the choice of the SSL model as a hyperparameter and chose the best among the following three: HuBERT large (HuBERT-L) \cite{hubert}, wav2vec 2.0 large (wav2vec 2.0 L) \cite{wav2vec2}, and WavLM large (WavLM-L) \cite{wavlm}.
+We always used the last layer.
+Since all the above-mentioned SSL models took 16 kHz waveforms as input, all input speech samples were resampled to 16 kHz.